infumap/infumap/docs/readme.md

 # Infumap

+A safe, secure and accessible home for all of your information.

-Very much work in progress!
+Docs are very much a work in progress!

 - [CLI](cli.md)
 - [Configuration](configuration.md)